-I own a house in an area near Downtown, which makes the sky a little too bright to see a lot of stars, but the major constellations, such as the Dippers, and the Belt of Orion are always visible.
+My house is in an urban area, which makes the sky a little too bright to see a lot of stars, but the major constellations, such as the Dippers, and the Belt of Orion are always visible.

 What SETI is doing, as a "listener", is great!
 I hope and think, that one day, that special significant signal will be found.
-That's when I think it will be one of the most interesting and unifying days of human existence.
-What do we do now?
+That's when I think it will be one of the most interesting and unifying days of human existence, with the big question: What do we do now?

 I run SETI on my computer because I trust the project, and want to help; and wouldn't it be cool if my computer crunched the "winning" numbers?!